hamidgholami/accp-cheatsheet/README.md

 	- Fault tolerance
 - It can be used to display current usage and limits.It offers a Service Limits check (in the Performance category) that displays your usage and limits for some aspects of some services
 - It can be used to provide **real time guidance** on provisioning resources following *AWS best practices*.
+- It can be used to check service limits for resources launched within AWS Infrastructure.

 ### AWS Personal Health Dashboard
 - provides alerts and remediation guidance when AWS is experiencing events that may impact you.